 OVERVIEW: Our goal is to discover molecular mechanisms of intracellular signaling that regulate cell proliferation, and survival/apoptosis, especially in cancer cells.
 Knowledge of these signaling events, and the enzymes involved, provides the basis for understanding normal physiology as well as the diagnosis, therapeutic treatment and even prevention of human diseases.
-We primarily use cultured human cells to pursue functional genomics, with techniques of biochemistry and cell and molecular biology.
-It is typical for students and fellows to learn and use the full array of techniques while studying these signaling networks. (e.g. PCR, cloning, mutagenesis, protein expression and purification, tissue culture, transfections, enzyme assays, immunoprecipitations, immunoblotting, microscopy, etc).
+We primarily use cultured human cell lines to pursue functional genomics, with techniques of biochemistry and cell and molecular biology.
+It is typical for students and fellows to learn and use the full array of modern techniques while studying these signaling networks. (e.g. PCR, cloning, mutagenesis, tissue culture, RNAi, transfections, protein expression and purification, enzyme assays, immunoprecipitations, immunoblotting, fluorescent microscopy).

 Our focus is on protein phosphorylation that controls essentially every process in human cells.
 Phosphorylation on Ser/Thr residues accounts for >95% of cellular phosphoproteins, the other 5% is Tyr phosphorylation.
-There are about 500 protein kinases in the human genome, all in one superfamily with conserved 3D enzyme structure and common mechanism of action (blue, see Figure below).
-On the other hand, protein dephosphorylation is catalyzed by multiple families of protein phosphatases each quite different from one another: PTPs (yellow), PPPs (magenta), PPMs (green) and HADPs (purple) that have different structures, different active sites and different catalytic mechanisms (Brautigan, 2012 FEBS Journal).
+There are about 500 protein kinases in the human genome, all in one superfamily with conserved 3D enzyme structure and common mechanism of action (blue box, see Figure below).
+On the other hand, protein dephosphorylation is catalyzed by multiple families of protein phosphatases each quite different from one another: PTPs (yellow), PPPs (magenta), PPMs (green) and HADPs (purple) that have different structures, different active sites and different catalytic mechanisms (Brautigan, 2013 FEBS Journal, PMID 22519956).

 The PPP phosphatases have bimetallic actives sites with Fe and Zn (or Mn) and are related in sequence, structure and mechanism.
 Genomics has shown that the PPP enzymes are extraordinarily conserved in all eukaryotes (e.g. mammals, Xenopus, Drosophila, C. elegans, S. pombe, S. cerevisiae).
 Humans and yeast have about the same total number of PPP genes, in separate functional classes (i.e. PP1, PP2A, PP4, PP6).
-These classes of PPP are all sensitive to inhibition by nanomolar concentrations of toxins produced by marine dinoflagellates, or blue-green algae, or insects, such as calyculin A, okadaic acid, microcystin and cantharidin.
+These classes of PPP are all sensitive to inhibition by nanomolar concentrations of toxins such as calyculin A, okadaic acid, microcystin and cantharidin produced by marine dinoflagellates, or blue-green algae, or insects.
 We use these toxins as experimental tools.
 Individual human PPP proteins can substitute in place of their yeast homologues, but not PPP of other functional classes, showing that individual PPP are functionally equivalent across evolution, but each class has distinctive biological actions.
 The conservation across species allows us to use the results from genetic experiments in various model organisms to guide our study the human versions of PPPs.

-Protein Phosphatase 6 (PP6) is a distinct member of the protein Ser/Thr phosphatase family that is the mammalian homologue of yeast Sit4.
+Over the past decade we have focused on Protein Phosphatase 6 (PP6), a distinct member of the protein Ser/Thr phosphatase family that is the mammalian homologue of yeast S. cerevisiae Sit4.
 The functions of Sit4/PP6 are conserved, because human PP6 rescues yeast sit4- mutations, whereas other PPP do not.
 In yeast Sit4 has associated subunits called SAPS and we were the first to clone and characterize three humans SAPS as specific subunits of PP6 phosphatase (J. Biol.
 Chem.
 2006).
 We found that expressing GFP-PP6 compared to GFP-PP2A has effects on G1 to S phase progression in human prostate cancer cells, influencing the levels of cyclin D1 and phosphorylation of Rb (Cell Cycle, 2007).

-We carried out proteomics of immunoprecipitated SAPS complexes using mass spectrometry here at UVA and discovered that these subunits bind a family of Ankyrin Repeat Subunits (we named ARS) that are functionally equivalent to the SAPS themselves in siRNA knockdown assays (Biochemistry, 2008).
+We carried out proteomics of immunoprecipitated SAPS complexes using mass spectrometry and discovered that these subunits bind a family of Ankyrin Repeat Subunits (we named ARS) that are functionally equivalent to the SAPS themselves in siRNA knockdown assays (Biochemistry, 2008).
 Thus, we propose that PP6 is a trimeric enzyme, composed of ARS, SAPS and a catalytic subunit.
-These results have been independently confirmed by other laboratories.
-We have analyzed the structure of SAPS subunits and used molecular modeling to predict a helical repeat arrangement, and mutatedcharged residues that are needed for PP6 association (BMC Biochem.
+The results have been independently confirmed by other laboratories.
+We have analyzed the structure of SAPS subunits and used molecular modeling to predict a helical repeat arrangement, and mutated charged residues that are needed for PP6 association (BMC Biochem.
 2009).
 Another protein associated with SAPS1 was DNA-PK, a Ser/Thr kinase activated following damage to DNA and an initiator of DNA repair by the non-homologous end joining (NHEJ) pathway.

-A collaboration with Dan Theodorescu, now Director of the University of Colorado Cancer Center, has focused on bladder cancer cells.
-We have studied the role of phosphorylation in the activation of the RalB GTPase (Cancer Reseasrch, 2010).
-Rho family GTPases control a diverse range of cellular processes, and their deregulation has been implicated in human cancer.
-RhoGDI2 is a guanine nucleotide dissociation inhibitor (GDI) that binds and sequesters GTPases in the cytosol, restricting their activation.
-RhoGDI2 acts as a metastasis suppressor in bladder cancer, and reduction of RhoGDI2 expression correlates with tumor grade and stage and is a predictor for the development of bladder cancer metastasis and poor prognosis (Griner and Theodorescu, 2012).
+Bladder cancer cells have been studied in collaboration with Dan Theodorescu, who is now Director of the University of Colorado Cancer Center.
+We found phosphorylation by PKC activates the RalB GTPase (Cancer Research, 2010).
+The Rho family GTPases including RalA/B control a diverse range of cellular processes, and their deregulation has been implicated in human cancer.
+RhoGDI2 is a guanine nucleotide dissociation inhibitor (GDI) that binds and sequesters different GTPases in the cytosol, restricting their activation.
+RhoGDI2 acts as a metastasis suppressor in bladder cancer, and reduction of RhoGDI2 expression correlates with tumor grade and stage and is a predictor for the development of bladder cancer metastasis and poor prognosis for patients (Griner and Theodorescu, 2012).
 While RhoGDI2 is thought to bind specifically to the GTPase Rac1 to negatively regulate Rac1 activation, no study has been able to show changes in Rac1 activation levels in bladder cancer cells upon introduction of exogenous RhoGDI2, indicating that RhoGDI2 may be exerting its metastasis suppressor effects through an as yet unidentified binding partner.
 Current work is examining how the regulatory protein RhoGDI2 functions.
 RhoGDI2 associates with and blocks the actions of a select subset of GTPases, and we are testing the hypothesis that these provide signaling to support metastatic disease.

 |Purifying phosphatases using column chromatography guided by enzyme assays in the Center coldroom.|